FAQ

 How loud should my songs be when I send them in for mastering?

 It's best if your mix is uncompressed and peaks at about -3 to -4 dB.
-If your songs are louder than that, there will be very little wiggle room to work with EQ and compression.
+If your songs are louder than that, there will be very little head room to work with EQ and compression.

 Can you master my record for vinyl instead of CD?
-What differences are there?